 In other words, you perceive that it’s easier to hit a target when you have more velocity.
 I have two ways to demonstrate this to you.
 The first is using the point blank zero concept.

-Barrel Length and Trajectory
+Charting Barrel Length and Trajectory

-If you notice the actual distances you have to zero your rifle at, annotated as Maximum PBR Zero, those aren’t common zeroing distances.
+If you notice the actual suggested zero distances for these rifles, annotated as Maximum PBR Zero, those aren’t common zeroing distances.
 I don’t know many ranges that let me zero my sights at exactly 232 yards.

 So let’s look at this from the perspective of commonly used zero distances.

-For this exercise, I’m going to use our same 20″, 16″ and 12.5″ barrel lengths firing 55gr M193.
-We’re also going to use a 25, 50, 100, 200, and 300-yard zero.
-I ran the numbers through JBM Ballistics and created these curves.
+For this exercise, I’m using the same 20″, 16″ and 12.5″ barrel lengths firing 55gr M193.
+I’m also charting a 25, 50, 100, 200, and 300-yard zero for each one.

 For comparison, with a 100-yard zero, the shot fired from the 12.5″ barrel is dropping over a foot and a half more than the shot fired from the 20″ barrel at 500 yards.

 Now, whether or not you would actually use a 12.5″ barrel at 500 yards is a very different question and outside of what we’re talking about here.
 To that point, remember that I didn’t consider the bullet’s energy in any of these charts or graphs.
 Punching a hole in a piece of paper is one thing, but actually having the impact cause significant damage is another.